QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 \end{array}\right]
 $$

-To have the Linear State Space model of the innovations representation case, we can simply replace the corresponding matrices.
+To have the Linear State Space model be of an innovations representation form {eq}`eqn_2`, we can simply replace the corresponding matrices.

 ```{code-cell} python3
 # Construct two Linear State Space models